jasonrohrer/tourBoxEliteLinuxDriver/README.md

 `sudo apt install x11-util libusb-1.0-0-dev`

+I have tested this as far back as Ubuntu Trusty (2014), and as far forward as Debian Trixie (2025).

 ## Compiling
 The driver itself is a single file of C89 code, though it does include some POSIX stuff.
 Compile it like so: